michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 - v: provide with (something) usually for a specific purpose
 - n: any cohesive unit such as a military company
 ### Family
-outfit: outfits, outfitted, outfitter, outfitting+;outfitter: outfitters;outfitting: outfittings
+- outfit: outfits, outfitted, outfitter, outfitting+
+- outfitter: outfitters
+- outfitting: outfittings
 ### Examples
 - However, Turkey's prime minister denied that the gunman wore a Santa Claus outfit.
 - At least one woman was fined by police for not wearing an outfit deemed to respect “good morals and secularism”.